samucodesh/intro/docs/becoming-a-maintainer/metrics-and-analytics.md

 Once you have created your page, you will be redirected to your Contributor Insight Page.
 Here, you will see a dashboard with an overview of the contributors.

-There are three tabs that provide you with more information on these repositories:
+There are three tabs that provide you with more information on these contributors:

 ##### Overview Dashboard